marked42/learning-notes/javascript/javascript.md

 });
 ```

-Sythetic events are often simulate user actions in automatic testing.
+Sythetic events are often used to simulate user actions in automatic testing.

 ```javascript
 function simulateClick() {